tcheukueppoo/maat/docs/maat.md

 An example is using the default topic variable in an anynomous function which implicitly means the anonymous function take a single parameter and the default topic variable refers to it.
-Another example is using the default topic variable within the block of the `with` construct to implicitly refer to the return value of its conditional expression.
+Another example is using the default topic variable within the code of the `with` construct to implicitly refer to the return value of its conditional expression.